-The PHP associative arrays are lists or groups that already have multiple values grouped by indexes or serials.
+The PHP associative array are lists or groups that already have multiple values, grouped by indexes or serials.

 The basic array syntax would be like the below.